 I love passionfruit, and when they are in season really do try to make the most of them.
 Did you know you can freeze passionfruit pulp?
 I didn’t until just recently.
 Just scoop the pulp into ice cube trays and freeze.
-Then once frozen remove from the trays and store in a ziplock bag in the freeze.
+Then once frozen remove from the trays and store in a ziplock bag in the freezer.
 I have frozen a nice supply for when summer comes.